rundeckpro/training-service-oriented/README.md

 VMs.
 The first one, b2d, uses three scripts:

 * install-jenkins.sh: Installs the jenkins RPM and starts the service.
-TODO: should install the Rundeck plugin and load the simpleapp build job.
+TODO: should install the Rundeck plugin and load the simple build job.
 * install-rundeck.sh: Installs the rundeck RPMs and starts the service.
 * add-project.sh: Creates a working project.